SalimAlkharsa/Elevation_Tracking_Wearable/README.md

   - Handled the Wi-Fi reconnection protocol, implementing a linear back-off algorithm to minimize local resource consumption.

 - **Seth Keylon - Android Application Lead**
+  - Created the entire codebase for the frontend Android application contained in the `new_app` branch using Flutter and Dart.
+  - Contributed to the structure of the database schema in order to ensure all data collected and posted by the wearable device could be visualized in a useful manner.

 ### Contact Information
 For questions or further information, please contact: